-Covid-19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response
+Covid 19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response

 In this case, the Ministry of Health was "respecting the privacy" of those at the event, he said.

-Asked about the criteria for recovery from the virus, Bloomfield said someone has recovered if it's been 10 days since the onset of theirs symptoms and they have been asymptomatic for at least 48 hours.

-On the subject of cloth masks, he said the debate had been a worldwide one and the "jury is out" with a lot of experts divided.
+On the subject of cloth masks, Bloomfield said the debate had been a worldwide one and the "jury is out" with a lot of experts divided.

 But he said there was no harm if someone is using it appropriately – if it's cloth, it needs to be washed regularly.